Intraraksa/ML-projects/Notebook/Credit Fraud Detection/README.md

 Near-Miss techic are undersampling by Condensed Nearest Neighbor Rule methods that select examples to keep from the majority class.

 ![Near-miss](https://miro.medium.com/max/875/1*8WM0gsh_naPEa9HTpE2c1A.png)

+### Conclusion
+The result is evauated by F1-score after Upsampling or Undersampling method give the better result.